min2ha/ukwa-site/content/target/4532/index.en.md

   "subject": "Nelson Mandela"
 }

-# Official website of the British Monarchy: Statement following the death of Nelson Mandela

 <p>Text of the statement issued by the press secretary to the Queen following the death of Nelson Mandela.</p>